TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Index.rst

                 extension.
 Automatic tests are not covered in this tutorial.
                 Refer to the extensions manual for this topic.

+    ..  container:: col-md-6 pl-0 pr-3 py-3 m-0

+        ..  container:: card px-0 h-100

+            ..  rst-class:: card-header h3

+                ..  rubric:: :ref:`Tea in a nutshell <extbase_tutorial_tea>`

+            ..  container:: card-body

+                `tea` is a simple, well-tested extension based on Extbase.

+                This tutorial guides you through the different files, configuration formats and PHP classes needed for an Extbase extension.
+Automatic tests are not covered in this tutorial.
+                Refer to the extensions manual for this topic.

 ..  toctree::
     :titlesonly:
     :hidden:

     MinimalExtension
     Tea/Index
+    Extbase/Index